 Once the fritters brown, flip them around once until golden brown and they start to darken around the edges.
 If they are browning too quickly reduce the heat and leave in for about 4 minutes per side.

-Take them out with a slotted spoon and place them on paper towel-lined plate.
+Take out the corn fritters with a slotted spoon and place them on paper towel-lined plate.
 Repeat until all fritters are cooked.

-Slice open and drizzle with aji salsa and eat with a slice of cheese and a cold beer.
+Slice open and drizzle with aji salsa (see recipe below) and eat with a slice of cheese and a cold beer.

 Although aji peppers are a specific variety native to South America, Aji is the common term in the region for any type of chili.
-If your local Latin market doesn’t have this specific variety, any hot pepper will do.
+If your local Latin market doesn’t have this specific variety, jalapenos will do.

 1 Aji chili or jalapeno (more or less, depending on your heat preferences)